 As of September 2014 the Cincinnati Boychoir is proud to call The Aronoff Center for the Arts in downtown Cincinnati home.
-Rehearsals are held in the rehearsal room and in the Fifth Third Bank Theater, and Boychoir concerts can be seen in the Jarson-Kaplan Theatre and the Procter & Gamble Hall.
+Rehearsals are held in the Rehearsal Hall and in the Fifth Third Bank Theater, and Boychoir concerts can be seen in the Jarson-Kaplan Theater and the Procter & Gamble Hall.

 The Aronoff Center for the Arts is better known to Cincinnatians as simply The Aronoff – a nod to Senator Stanley Aronoff, whose vision for a performing arts center in his hometown came to fruition in 1995.
 Designed by internationally renowned architect Cesar Pelli, the dramatic glass, stainless steel, and brick facades are a vibrant modern counterpoint to the buildings that surround the Center.
 Fronting onto three streets in the heart of downtown (Walnut, Seventh, and Main), the Aronoff Center is just a block away from Fountain Square and many of the City’s finest restaurants and hotels.

 The Aronoff Center is home to three versatile performance spaces.
 The 2,700-seat Procter & Gamble Hall hosts major concerts, while the 437-seat Jarson-Kaplan Theater is the ideal setting for local theater and dance presentations.
 The Fifth Third Bank Theater seats up to 150 and can be configured for more intimate events.
 With galleries on two levels, the acclaimed Weston Art Gallery showcases an eclectic mix of exhibits by emerging and professional artists, fostering appreciation of the visual arts throughout the Tri-State region.